siraom15/100days-of-leetcode/1-Two-Sum/readme.md

 which mean we've read that number and have its index so we can return index of current number (i) and index of difference.

-Other case, put the map with number as key and index as value of current number.
+Other case, put the map with current number by put number as key and its index as value
 > For now we using O(n) time complexity.